 Use the following scale as a basis for your answers and to help track your progress as you follow the recommended program(s), exercises, environmental controls and follow-up sessions

-Read each numbered item below and over the days weeks and months ahead, begin to notice how these situations positively or negatively effect your breathing.
+Read each numbered item below and over the days, weeks and months ahead, begin to notice how these situations positively or negatively affect your breathing.
 Does it become harder, easier, slower, faster, in the belly, high chest, fuller, shallow, deep, or whatever.
 This may take several days, weeks or months to become familiar with.

 (a) = Shallow